njmanning212/in-the-arena/README.md

 # **Attributions:**
--
+- Background and favicon from [Canva](https://www.canva.com/p/brand262404081/)

 # **Ice Box:**
-- [ ] Add ability to sort tools by average rating, by type, or by both
+- [ ] Add the ability to sort tools by average rating, by type, or by both
-- [ ] Add ability to sort reviews by rating and date created
+- [ ] Add the ability to sort reviews by rating and date created
-- [ ] Add ability to search for tools by name, type, or both
+- [ ] Add the ability to search for tools by name, type, or both
-- [ ] Add ability to search for specific profiles
+- [x] Add the ability to search for specific profiles
-- [ ] Add journal feature to allow users to track their progress and reflect on their journey
+- [ ] Add a journal feature to allow users to track their progress and reflect on their journey
-- [ ] Add chart on profile page for easier visualization of progress/changes
+- [ ] Add a chart on the profile page for easier visualization of progress/changes
-- [ ] Add ability to add other profiles to a friends list
+- [ ] Add the ability to add other profiles to a friends list
-- [ ] Add ability to send messages to other users
+- [ ] Add the ability to send messages to other users